matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/4 Test Activities and Testware.md

 * Status of the incident

 ## Test Activities & Testware - Test Completion
-### Test Completion – Test Activities and Tasks
+### Test Completion – Test Activities & Tasks
-* Collect data from completed test activities to consolidate experience, testware and other relevant information
+* Collect data from completed test activities to consolidate experience, testware & other relevant information
 * Includes the following major activities:
-  * Checking whether all defects reported and closed, entering change requests or backlog items for any unresolved defects
+  * Checking whether all defects reported & closed, entering change requests or backlog items for any unresolved defects
   * Archiving or handing over testware to maintenance teams, other project teams or stakeholders
   * Shutting down test environment to an agreed state
   * Analysing lessons learned to determine changes needed
-  * Creating a test completion report and communicating it to stakeholders
+  * Creating a test completion report & communicating it to stakeholders
 * Activities occur at project milestones such as release, completion or cancellation of the test project, an Agile project iteration is finished, a test level is completed or a maintenance release has been completed

 ### Test Completion – Testware